ionic-team/ionic-framework/.github/COMPONENT-GUIDE.md

 ### Activated

 The activated state should be enabled for elements with actions on "press".
 It usually changes the opacity or background of an element.

+> Make sure the component has the correct [component structure](#component-structure) before continuing.

 #### JavaScript